hdsu-bioquant/sincellTE_2022/index.md

 ![circos](./circos.png)

-Welcome to the **[BC]<sup>2</sup> Tutorial - Defining genomic signatures with Non-Negative Matrix Factorization** This workshop is meant for individuals with little previous knowledge R.
+Welcome to the **[BC]<sup>2</sup> Tutorial - Defining genomic signatures with Non-Negative Matrix Factorization** This tutorial will guide you through all the necessary steps to extract genomic signatures from high-dimensional data using Non-Negative Matrix Factorization (NMF).

-The course will run over one complete day **(Monday, 13 September 2021)** from 9:00 am to 4:00 pm.
+The tutorial will run over one complete day **(Monday, 13 September 2021)** from 9:00 am to 4:00 pm.

 ******
 ## Tutors